-Cracking Yarns is a screenwriting hothouse dedicated to helping you become a better writer for film & TV.
+Cracking Yarns is a screenwriting hothouse dedicated to helping you become a better film and TV writer.

-Founded by Story Maven and ex-AFTRS Screenwriting Lecturer, Allen Palmer, Cracking Yarns will teach, nurture and inspire you to write emotionally engaging screenplays that resonate for international audiences.
+Founded by ex-AFTRS and current NYU Screenwriting Lecturer, Allen Palmer, Cracking Yarns will teach, nurture and inspire you to write emotionally engaging screenplays that resonate for international audiences.

 Here’s how we can help give voice to your creativity:

 Our flagship 2-day Screenwriting Course introduces you to timeless storytelling techniques and delivers unique emotional insights into character that can help you write scripts that command the attention of producers, agents, actors and audiences.
 And it’s coming to a city (or a country) near you in 2015.